On the complete classification of the unitary N=2 minimal superconformal field theories: Gannon's Classification of Partition Functions

-where, throughout the paper, $\overline{k}=k+2$.
 Furthermore, at a given level $k\in\mN_0$, irreducible unitary lowest weight representations only exist for a finite collection of possible lowest weights $h$ and charges $Q$.
-They are given by\footnote{The index $c$ should not be confused with the central charge $\mathbf{c}$.}
+They are given by\footnote{The index $c$ should not be confused with the central charge $\mathbf{\bar{c}}$.
+Also, for clarity of notation, we will drop the comma in the label $(a,c)$ whenever it is safe to do so.}

 where we define $[x]$ to be $0$ if $x$ is even and $1$ if $x$ is odd\footnote{We have actually made a choice here -- choosing $[x]=-1$ for odd $x$ would give an equivalent realisation of the R sector.}.
 Here $a+c$ even corresponds to LWRs of the NS sector and $a+c$ odd to LWRs of the R sector.
 We will label the indexing set of those $(a,c)$ satisfying $a=0,\ldots,k$ and $|c-[a+c]|\leq a$ at level $k$ by $P_k$.